MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-summary.md

 ## What is meeting summary feature in Teams?

-The Copilot for Sales meeting summary feature offers sellers a quick recap of their meetings, highlighting key discussion points, follow-up actions, and customer questions.
+The Sales app meeting summary feature offers sellers a quick recap of their meetings, highlighting key discussion points, follow-up actions, and customer questions.
 It also integrates with CRM systems to ensure all details are recorded, aiding sellers in staying organized and prepared for future interactions.
 This tool is essential for managing meeting information efficiently and effectively.

 ## What are the feature's capabilities?

-The Copilot for Sales meeting summary feature streamlines the post-meeting process by providing a recap of discussions, identifying follow-up tasks mentioned during the meeting, summarizing questions that were asked by customers and representatives, and offering quick access to significant points such as brands, people mentions, time, keywords, and pricing.
+The Sales app meeting summary feature streamlines the post-meeting process by providing a recap of discussions, identifying follow-up tasks mentioned during the meeting, summarizing questions that were asked by customers and representatives, and offering quick access to significant points such as brands, people mentions, time, keywords, and pricing.
 It also ensures seamless CRM integration to maintain up-to-date customer records.

 ## What is the feature's intended use?

-The Copilot for Sales meeting summary feature is designed to help sellers quickly review sales meetings, highlighting key points and follow-ups, and integrating this information into their CRM for efficient customer engagement and follow-up.
+The Sales app meeting summary feature is designed to help sellers quickly review sales meetings, highlighting key points and follow-ups, and integrating this information into their CRM for efficient customer engagement and follow-up.

 ## How was the meeting summary feature evaluated?
 What metrics are used to measure performance?